exphp-share/th-re-data/README.md

 Exported reverse engineering data from binja for various Touhou games.
 Binja doesn't have nice export facilities so I just made some simple json files.

-The primary product here is [this file of struct fields for TH16](data/th16.v1.00a/type-structs-own.json).
+**Note about EoSD:** Addresses for EoSD may be unreliable.
+The executable I am using has MD5 3878F9321F9F9F2ED3EFEF0A6F539A5E.
+It is a version of 1.02h where the DAT files have been renamed to ASCII.
+I cannot recall where it came from, unfortunately.

-**Note:** Currently there are *many* things that are better documented in one of the other games, and there is currently no single game whose files I would say paint a complete picture of my current understanding of how the games work.
+**Note:** Currently there are *many* things that are documented better in one game than in any other, and there is currently no single game whose files I would say paint a complete picture of my current understanding of how the games work.
 So browse around!
 Someday I may return to TH16 (or TH17) and try to add all the stuff I labeled in other games.

 The notable files for each game: